AlphaGo (film)

 AlphaGo is a 2017 documentary directed by Greg Kohs about the Google DeepMind Challenge Match with top-ranked Go player Lee Sedol.

 Premise

 The film presents how AlphaGo, a computer program developed by DeepMind Technologies, mastered the game of Go through artificial intelligence.
 Its competence was tested by Lee Sedol, a South Korean world champion.

 Release

-AlphaGo was released in New York City on September 29, 2017, and Los Angeles next month.
+AlphaGo was released in New York City on September 29, 2017, and Los Angeles the next month.

 Reception

 Critical response

 AlphaGo earned positive reviews.
 On Rotten Tomatoes, the film has an approval rating of 100%, with an average score of 8/10, based on 10 reviews.
-Charlotte O'Sullivan of Evening Standard gave the film 4 stars out of five, calling it a "gripping, emotional documentary, which gets us thinking, about thinking, in a whole new way."
+Charlotte O'Sullivan of Evening Standard gave the film 4 stars out of five, calling it a "gripping, emotional documentary, which gets us thinking, about thinking, in a whole new way".